KangLin/RabbitRemoteControl/docs/Compile/Linux.md

       ~$ git clone https://github.com/KangLin/RabbitRemoteControl.git

 - The CMake parameters:
-  + RabbitCommon_DIR: RabbitCommon source code location
+  + RabbitCommon_ROOT: RabbitCommon source code location
   + BUILD_CLIENT: Compile client. the default is ON
   + BUILD_SERVICE: Compile service. the default dependency is whether there is a QtService
   + BUILD_PLUGINS: Compile plugins. the default is ON